How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Check:

-• Escape route lights — The lights along corridors and in stairways
+• Escape route lights along corridors and in stairways

-• Exit signs — Both internally illuminated signs and externally lit exit signs
+• Exit signs, both internally illuminated and externally lit

-• High-risk areas — Plant rooms, kitchens, anywhere with particular hazards
+• High-risk areas such as plant rooms, kitchens, and anywhere with particular hazards

 Checked exit signs are illuminated

 Exit signs deserve special attention.
-These are often the most critical emergency lights — they show people where to go.
-Check every exit sign, both:
+These are often the most critical emergency lights because they show people where to go.
+Check every exit sign: internal signs pointing towards exits along corridors, and final exit signs above the actual doors to outside.

 Verify the signs are clearly readable, not just glowing.
 If the text or symbol is dim or uneven, the unit may be failing.